NachtaktiverHalbaffe/Robotino-Situational-Risk-Assessment/README.md

    - Install the above deb files using gdebi

-4. It is recommended to install gazebo and check for proper installation.
+4. It is recommended to install gazebo and jsk-recognition and check for proper installation.
 Either:

 - Follow the link [http://gazebosim.org/tutorials?tut=install_ubuntu&amp;cat=install](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)